The Girl Without Hands: Commentary

 The story includes the "rash promise" motif.

 Various attempts have been made to explain why her hands are the target of her father's -- or sometimes her brother's -- rage at being thwarted, but the motif, though widespread, is without a clear purpose, and when motives are supplied, they vary greatly.
 In "Penta of the Chopped-off Hands", Basile went to great lengths to provide a motive for his heroine's actions: her brother, exclaiming over her beauty, dwells with particular detail on the loveliness of her hands.
 In the chivalric romance "La Manekine", the princess does it herself because by law the king can not marry any woman missing any part of her body.

 By losing her hands, the girl in this story becomes helpless and very much at the whim of anyone that can help her.
 In Grimms' fairy tales, male protagonists are more likely to become deformed or disabled because of an evil or supernatural force than women protagonists.
 However, women's deformity is more likely to leave her passive and helpless, whereas a male's deformity often makes him an outcast but does not cause him to lose his agency.
-This lack of agency reflects the fact that in 19th century literature, women were given little platform to contribute.
+This lack of agency reflects the fact that in 19th century literature, women were given little opportunity to contribute.
 The girl's lack of hands is representative of the culture that this story originated in.

 This story has maintained a similar appeal as stories such as Cinderella and Snow White, but without maintaining mainstream appeal.
 It has been adapted countless times in various different mediums over the years, but never on as large a scale as other Grimms' stories that grew to be popular.
 This can be attributed to the fact that the themes of abuse and resilience that are prevalent in this story were too inappropriate for it to become popular among young children in the same way that other stories have.
 However, the story is still told and is recognized as an example of oppression, abuse, and perseverance in folklore.